The Seven Seas Cruising Association (SSCA) is pleased to offer ham exam sessions at any time anywhere cruisers congregate.

 If you'd like help organizing an exam session where you're cruising, contact firstname.lastname@example.org for more details organizing or partaking of an exam session.

 Examinees do not have to be SSCA members OR even US citizens.
 The only restriction is that non-US Citizens cannot be a representative of a foreign government.

 If you are in the U.S., many organizations sponsor ham exams on a regular basis.
 If you are looking for some help getting started or finding an exam, feel free to contact us for help finding an exam session near you.

 Most exam sessions require pre-registration.
-Contact firstname.lastname@example.org to inquire about the details of a specific exam session.
+Contact email@example.com to inquire about the details on any upcoming exam sessions.

 Amateur (or ham) radio is an infrastructure-free worldwide communications tool.
 Individual operators operate from their yachts, homes, cars or tents, creating a network of learning, good will and safety worldwide.
 Amateur radio by definition is non-commercial.
 In order to legally operate on amateur radio frequencies, an individual should possess the appropriate license.